-- research of diseases & mechanisms; - (therapeutic) development optimization; - platforms for research, translational, adaptive informatics, real world data, digital business; - sustainability & data governance (both for IMI 1 and IMI 2 projects); - Building on EMIF, a comprehensive, large scale, usable and accessible database should be developed that in the long term will link genotype, clinical and phenotype data for any individual (diseased or non-diseased).
+- research of diseases & mechanisms - (therapeutic) development optimization - platforms for research, translational, adaptive informatics, real world data, digital business - sustainability & data governance (both for IMI 1 and IMI 2 projects) - Building on EMIF, a comprehensive, large scale, usable and accessible database should be developed that in the long term will link genotype, clinical and phenotype data for any individual (diseased or non-diseased).
 This will be essential to maximise opportunities to understand disease.
-This project will include the generation and coordination of a pan-European, controlled access database (data safe haven) for qualified genetic and health record/patient-level phenotype information to provide longevity and accessibility to data for 1-3 pilot disease areas beyond those already tackled by EMIF.

-- an open access, integrated resource for the discovery of molecular biomarkers of biological processes and diseases; - a smart clinical program design- a web based tool with a structured information model for pre-competitive and public information on the design of clinical research programmes; - generation of a public and pre-competitive database of molecular data, derived from xenograft from patients; - informatics for medicines research and development; - novel approaches towards better patient adherence and compliance; - platform to inform quantitative systems pharmacology; - global platform for the neurodegeneration portfolio.
+This project will include the generation and coordination of a pan-European, controlled access database (data safe haven) for qualified genetic and health record/patient-level phenotype information to provide longevity and accessibility to data for 1-3 pilot disease areas beyond those already tackled by EMIF. - An open access, integrated resource for the discovery of molecular biomarkers of biological processes and diseases - A Smart Clinical Program design- a web based tool with a structured information model for precompetitive and public clinical program design information - Generation of a public and Pre-Competitive Patient Derived Xenograft Molecular Database - Informatics for medicines research and development - Novel approaches towards better patient adherence and compliance

-- robust KM solutions and operational excellence required to allow integration and analysis of diverse data sets, addressing long-term sustainability, accessibility and re-use of generated research data for future studies; - innovative IT/analytical solutions required to support new clinical trial paradigms and monitoring devices; - increased value and return on biomedical research investment through operational excellence and collaboration and re-use of public research infrastructures; - more cost effective, improved R&D processes, enabled by fit- for-purpose KM infrastructures, with the potential of improved scientific insight, leading to downstream healthcare improvements for Europe; - a coherent and transparent framework to address data privacy and personal integrity issues inherent in the use of health records and personal genomic data; - Improved transparency of data re-use and impact on R&D.
+- Robust KM solutions and operational excellence required to allow integration and analysis of diverse data sets, addressing long-term sustainability, accessibility and re-use of generated research data for future studies: - Innovative IT/analytical solutions required to support new clinical trial paradigms and monitoring devices. - Increased value and return on biomedical research investment through operational excellence and collaboration and re-use of public research infrastructures; - More cost effective, improved R&D processes, enabled by fit- for-purpose KM infrastructures, with the potential of improved scientific insight, leading to downstream healthcare improvements for Europe. - A coherent and transparent framework to address data privacy and personal integrity issues inherent in the use of health records and personal genomic data; - Improved transparency of data re-use and impact on R&D.